Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Basic notions: algebra

 \subsection{Noncommutative linear systems}

 We will use an additional grading, called the weight grading.
 Given a weight-graded $R$-module $M$, write $M^{(p)}$ for the weight $p$ part.
 Fix a nonzero finite-dimensional free $R$-module $V$, given weight $-1$.
 Consider the weight-graded symmetric algebra $R[V]$.
 We will work with weight-graded modules over $R[V]$.
-To say that such a module is free means that it is of the form $R[V] \otimes M$, where $M$ is a weight-graded free $R$-module.
-Similarly, we will consider $A_\infty$-categories over $R[V]$ which are weight-graded (in addition to the usual grading).
-This means that the morphism spaces in each homological degree are free weight-graded $R[V]$-modules, and that the composition maps are $R[V]$-multilinear and homogeneous with respect to weights (one could also define them as $A_\infty$-categories over the tensor category of free weight-graded $R[V]$-modules.)
+To say that a weight-graded module is free means that it is of the form $R[V] \otimes_R M$, where $M$ is a weight-graded free $R$-module.
+We have assumed that $R$ has finite global dimension; hence so does $R[V]$ (as an ungraded ring).
+It follows that the category of weight-graded $R[V]$-modules also has finite global dimension.
+In particular, (unbounded) complexes of free weight-graded modules are homotopically projective.

+We will consider $A_\infty$-categories over $R[V]$ which are weight-graded (in addition to the usual grading).
+This means that the morphism spaces in each homological degree are free weight-graded $R[V]$-modules, and that the composition maps are $R[V]$-multilinear and homogeneous with respect to weights.
 Following \cite[Section 2g]{seidel14b}, we define:

 Note that this implies that the positive weight parts $\scrL(X_0,X_1)^{(p)}$, $p>0$, are zero.
-Because we have imposed restrictions on $\scrL(X_0,X_1)$ as a $R[V]$-module, the notion of noncommutative linear system is not ``homotopy invariant''.
+Because we have imposed restrictions on $\scrL(X_0,X_1)$ as an $R[V]$-module, the notion of noncommutative linear system is not ``homotopy invariant''.
 These restrictions would have to be relaxed if, for instance, one wanted to work with dg rather than $A_\infty$-structures.
 For us, this issue becomes relevant only at one point, where we will need to start with an object with weaker properties, and obtain a noncommutative linear system by transfer:

-This is a direct application of the version of \eqref{eq:transfer} with added weight-gradings.
-The homotopy $h$ that enters into the construction vanishes on the $\scrL$ subspaces; hence, all expressions $h \mu_{\scrM}^*$ in \eqref{eq:explicit-transfer} vanish if the sum of weights of the inputs is $\geq -1$.
-As a consequence,
+This is a direct application of the version of \eqref{eq:transfer} with added weight-gradings: the quotient $\scrM(X_0,X_1)/\scrL(X_0,X_1)$ is a complex of free weight-graded modules, and is acyclic, hence contractible.
+The homotopy $h$ that enters into the construction vanishes on the $\scrL$ subspaces, and hence in particular on parts of weight $\geq -1$; hence, all expressions $h \mu_{\scrM}^j$ in \eqref{eq:explicit-transfer} vanish if the sum of weights of the inputs is $\geq -1$.
+This implies the property stated in the last sentence of \eqref{eq:weight01}.